What are reasons to invest in Germany?

 - German quality construction companies that offer 5 years guarantee on properties!

 - Less crowded and a higher quality of life than in other European cities!

-- Fast increasing demand on properties at larger cities such as in Berlin!
+- Growing demand for properties at larger cities such as in Berlin!

 - Step by step payment availability on new constructions!

 - Lower pricing compared with other big cities in Europe!

 - German mortgage rates are among the lowest in the world!